 Uppsala Persian Dependency Treebank (UPDT) (Seraji, 2015)1 is a dependency-based syntactically annotated corpus.
-The treebank consists of 6000 sentences (151,671 tokens) of written text in CoNLL-format which has been developed through a bootstrapping procedure involving the open source data-driven dependency parser MaltParser (Nivre et al., 2006), and manual validation of the annotation.
+The treebank consists of 6000 sentences (151,671 tokens) of written text in CoNLL-format and is developed through a bootstrapping procedure involving the open source data-driven dependency parser MaltParser (Nivre et al., 2006), and manual validation of the annotation.
 The treebank was released in 2013.

 The treebank annotation scheme is based on Stanford Typed Dependencies (de Marneffe et al., 2006; de Marneffe and Manning, 2008).
 The entire dependency relations used in the annotation including an extensive guidelines for sentence segmentation, tokenization, and morphological annotation are described in detail in Seraji (2015) ; for the treebank section see Chapter 5, pp. 97-146, and for the section related to the sentence segmentation, tokenization, and morphological annotation see Chapter 3, pp. 68-81.

 The treebank is developed by Mojgan Seraji, under the supervision of Joakim Nivre and Carina Jahani.
 The UPDT is licensed under Creative Commons Attribution 3.0 License and can be downloaded below: